Broad Run High School: History

 The campus of the district's third high school (Loudoun County High opened in 1954 and Loudoun Valley High School opened in 1962), opened its doors in 1969 to grades 8–12, for students from all of Ashburn, Arcola, western Chantilly (now known as South Riding), and Sterling.
 Named for the nearby Potomac River tributary, Broad Run was dedicated on October 13, 1969.
 The ceremony's keynote address was delivered by then-Governor of Virginia, Mills E. Godwin Jr. At the time, Loudoun's three high schools were not limited to 9th through 12th grades since there were no middle schools.
 Broad Run, therefore, had a "Thetamen" class for two years, its name for eighth graders (similar to calling ninth graders "Freshmen").
 In 1976 a portion of the Sterling student body was moved to Park View High School.
 By 1979 the Thetamen were shifted to newly opened middle schools.
 As the Ashburn area grew considerably, additional students shifted to Potomac Falls High School in 1997.
 Stone Bridge High School opened in 2000, which split the Ashburn student body into two different high schools.
 In 2014, Broad Run moved some of its students in the Ryan Park area to Rock Ridge High School.
 In 2015, Broad Run shifted students who live in University Center and Potomac Farms to Riverside High School in Lansdowne in order to relieve overcrowding.
 In addition to this, Broad Run also transferred students living in Ashburn Run, Timberbrooke Estates, The Ridges at Ashburn, and many other subdivisions located off of Ashburn Road to Stone Bridge.

-Broad Run's enrolment was 929 on opening in 1969 (including an 8th grade class) but the county's steady population increases saw accompanying student body expansions, to 1,838 by 2012, periodically relieved as other high schools opened in eastern Loudoun County (Potomac Falls in 1997, Stone Bridge in 2000, Dominion in 2003, Freedom in 2005, and Riverside in 2015).
+Broad Run's enrollment was 929 on opening in 1969 (including an 8th grade class) but the county's steady population increases saw accompanying student body expansions, to 1,838 by 2012, periodically relieved as other high schools opened in eastern Loudoun County (Park View in 1976, Potomac Falls in 1997, Stone Bridge in 2000, Dominion in 2003, Freedom in 2005, Rock Ridge in 2014, Riverside in 2015, Independence in 2019, and Lightridge in 2020).